 They can also help to protect your interests if your creditors try to take advantage of you.
 Although there may be costs or fees when hiring a bankruptcy attorney, they can also be worth the investment.
 Many attorneys offer payment plans and affordable solutions.

-A good attorney will guide you through the process and make sure that everything goes as smoothly as possible.
-They will also help you to understand your options and make smart decisions.
+An experienced attorney will guide you through the process and ensure everything goes as smoothly as possible.
+They will also help you to understand your options and make intelligent decisions.

-You will be required to take a credit counseling course from a credit counseling agency at least 180 days before you file for bankruptcy.
+You must take a credit counseling course from a credit counseling agency at least 180 days before you file for bankruptcy.

-This course will help you make good financial decisions after your bankruptcy proceedings are over.
+This course will help you make sound financial decisions after your bankruptcy proceedings.

 In a Chapter 7 bankruptcy, the trustee will sell your non-exempt assets and use the proceeds to pay off your creditors.
-In a Chapter 13 bankruptcy, you will repay your debts over a three to five-year period.
+In a Chapter 13 bankruptcy, you will repay your debts over three to five years.

 Read More: Chapter 7 vs Chapter 13 Bankruptcy: Which Is Right For You

 Filing for Bankruptcy in Florida requires completing more than 80 pages of forms that seek to present your financial picture.
-You will be required to list all of your assets and debts as well as historic information including transfers of property, debt repayment, gifts, closed bank accounts, and previous businesses.
+You must list your assets, debts, and historical information, including property transfers, debt repayment, gifts, closed bank accounts, and previous businesses.

 Gathering the following documents will assist you in preparing the Bankruptcy Petition and Schedules.